-Other issues: Other issues discussed below include the removal of the compensation hedging exemption for investments in covered funds, improvements in conflict of interest standards, recommendations for improvements in compensation metrics and restrictions, and recommendations for improvements metrics and oversight standards.
+Other issues: Other priorities discussed below include the removal of the compensation hedging exemption for investments in covered funds, improvements in conflict of interest standards, and improvements in metrics and oversight standards.

 SPECIFIC DISCUSSION

 Below, we discuss specific sections of the rule.
 Our discussion is ordered according to the sections of the Proposed Rule, with the Appendices discussed under Section 7 on reporting and recordkeeping requirements.
 The comment mixes free-form discussion and responses to specific questions.